Shunga: Characters

-By far the majority of shunga depict the sexual relations of the ordinary people, the chōnin, the townsmen, women, merchant class, artisans and farmers.
+By far, the majority of shunga depict the sexual relations of the chōnin: the townsmen, women, merchant class, artisans and farmers.
 Occasionally there also appear Dutch or Portuguese foreigners.

 Courtesans also form the subject of many shunga.
 Utamaro was particularly revered for his depictions of courtesans, which offered an unmatched level of sensitivity and psychological nuance.
 Tokugawa courtesans could be described as the celebrities of their day, and Edo's pleasure district, Yoshiwara, is often compared to Hollywood.
 Men saw them as highly eroticised due to their profession, but at the same time unattainable, since only the wealthiest, most cultured men would have any chance of sexual relations with one.
 Women saw them as distant, glamorous idols, and the fashions for the whole of Japan were inspired by the fashions of the courtesan.
 For these reasons, the fetish of the courtesan appealed to many.

 Works depicting courtesans have since been criticised for painting an idealised picture of life in the pleasure quarters.
 It has been argued that they masked the situation of virtual slavery under which sex workers lived.
 However, Utamaro is just one example of an artist who was sensitive to the inner life of the courtesan, for example showing them wistfully dreaming of escape from Yoshiwara through marriage.

-Similarly, boys of the Wakashū age range were considered erotically attractive and often performed the female parts in kabuki productions.
+Similarly, boys of the wakashū age range were considered erotically attractive and often performed the female parts in kabuki productions.
 Many of them worked as gigolos.
 These carried the same fetish of the sex worker, with the added quality of often being quite young.
 Much like courtesans, their popularity also allowed them to influence the culture of their day, notably women's fashion, especially during the seventeenth century, when kabuki actors who played female parts commanded even higher prices than the highest-paid courtesans.
 Very famous actors such as Sanogawa Ichimatsu I, after whom a pattern in Japanese female clothing was named, retained similar star power in the century that followed.
 They are often depicted with samurai, since wakashū and older samurai often formed couples with the elder acting as a mentor for the younger.